Robert Delaunay

-Robert Delaunay (/fr/; 12 April 1885 – 25 October 1941) was a French artist of the School of Paris movement; who, with his wife Sonia Delaunay and others, co-founded the Orphism art movement, noted for its use of strong colours and geometric shapes.
+Robert Delaunay (/fr/; 12 April 1885 – 25 October 1941) was a French artist of the School of Paris movement who, with his wife Sonia Delaunay and others, co-founded the Orphism art movement, noted for its use of strong colours and geometric shapes.
 His later works were more abstract.
-His key influence related to the bold use of colour and a clear love of experimentation with both depth and tone.
+His work includes the bold use of color, and shows his clear love of experimentation with both depth and tone.

 Overview

 From 1912 to 1914, Delaunay's nonfigurative paintings focused on color.
-His early paintings were deeply rooted in Neoimpressionism which he abandoned later.
+His early paintings were deeply rooted in Neo-Impressionism, which he abandoned later.
 His writings on color, which were influenced by scientists and theoreticians, were largely intuitive and could sometimes be random statements based on the belief that color was a thing in itself, with its own powers of expression and form.
 He believed that painting was a purely visual art that depended on intellectual elements, and perception was in the impact of colored light on the eye.

 His theories about color and light influenced many artists such as Stanton Macdonald-Wright, Morgan Russell, Patrick Henry Bruce, Der Blaue Reiter, August Macke, Franz Marc, Paul Klee, Thomas Hart Benton, Lyonel Feininger and dozens more.
 The poet and art critic Guillaume Apollinaire was also influenced by Delaunay's theories of color and quoted from them to explain Orphism, which he had named.